 Children are joys of life as well as sources of pride, seeds of arrogance, the cause of distress and allurement.
 Therefore, we need to be very focused and careful about their upbringing.
 Children are dependent on their parents and Islam clearly emphasized their responsibility for forming the child’s personality.
 Islam pays particular attention to upbringing children in a proper manner.

 As teachers and parents, we follow certain principles in our roles:

 Remember that discipline is not punishment: Enforcing limits is really about teaching kids how to behave in the world and helping them to become competent, caring, and in control.

-Don’t try to fix everything: Give young kids a chance to find their own solutions, you teach him self-reliance and resilience.
+- Don’t try to fix everything: Give young kids a chance to find their own solutions, you teach them self-reliance and resilience.